 The good news?
 There are simple ways you can help your body adjust, manage, even thrive, despite the freezing weather and snow.

 Heidi Baldwin, holistic health coach, and physician Heidi Puc, founder of Integrative Medicine of Central New York in Chittenango, offer some tips to boost your immune system and stay healthy through these winter months.

 • Eat healthy: Boost your immune system by eating a balanced, healthy diet to help your body fight off illness.
 “Eat wholesome foods, plenty of fruits and vegetables daily,” said Baldwin.

-Baldwin recommends eating warm or cooked foods during the colder months.
+Baldwin recommends eating warm or cooked foods during the colder months in which we recommend to hire a local furnace repair guy to make sure all is working well at home.
 “Baked apples with cinnamon are a nice way to get daily fruit, and the cinnamon helps with blood sugar control and inflammation,” she said.
 “Also, as well, Asian mushrooms and spices/herbs such as turmeric, garlic, onion, paprika and oregano.”

 Spices and herbs contribute to our health just as much as fruits and vegetables, providing anti-oxidant, anti-inflammatory, and anti-bacterial and anti-viral properties.